 Meditation for Release of Negative Emotion

 To begin simply breathe deeply in and out in silence with your feet flat on Mother Earth.
 Turn towards the sun, or visualize the rays of the sun warming your face.
 As you breathe deeply in and out allow to come to mind an experience you have had on earth that brings you feelings of joy.
 I always visualize the sun shining down on me, because that works for me, and it always brings me joy 🙂 So the sun is enough for me to feel joy.
 But take your time to remember first an experience here on earth in which you have felt alot of joy.
 Allow yourself to feel that joy again.
 Give thanks to Mother Earth and feel her love come back up to you, as you visualize the love of Mother Earth coming up from the roots of your feet and flooding every cell in your body.
 As feelings of fear or pain emerge, simply continue breathing.
 As thoughts come, let the thoughts go and bring your attention back to breathing the warm light of the sun through your body, feeling connected to the Mother Earth, simply breathing.
-Disconnect from the story surrounding your pain or fear.
+Disconnect from any stories running through your mind.
 Just focus on breathing in and out.
 Visualize the light dissolving all not of the light in your body.
-Do this for as long as you need to until you feel a release in the negative emotion or physical pain.
+Do this for as long as you need to until you feel a release in the negative emotion or physical pain, clearing and peace.

 The deepest wounds for me were not physical, they were emotional.
 It emotionally hurt me that he never admitted to or apologized for the abuse.
 I blamed myself for endangering my child’s wellbeing by allowing the abuse to go on without speaking up about it.
 I prayed for forgiveness.
 I started with a daily forgiveness practice for myself.
 I started saying out loud to myself, I forgive you.
 I said it many times throughout the day in the beginning.
 I would, in meditation with my angelic guides, ask to forgive anyone else in my life that would appear during my meditations.
 I practiced alot of forgiveness.
 Whenever I was led in my forgiveness practice to the person I needed to forgive the most, he appeared over and over.
 Connecting with my angels and forgiving daily was what got me through my lowest vibrational moments.